In addition to this FAQ page, this course has a dedicated help page.

 So are there really no late submissions allowed?

 Yep, really.
-If you hand it in 1 minute late, you’ll get zero for the assignment.
+If you hand it in even a couple of minutes late, you’ll get zero for the assignment.
 So push early and push often!

 If you’re a CS student, then you’re probably used to this (it’s the School policy).
 If you’re from somewhere else on campus—and I’m super pumped that you’re here, and will do everything in my power to help you succeed—you really need to hear and remember this.
 You should probably get a neck tattoo.